PIEFoundry/Polymer-Microelectrode-Array/Protocols/Subprotocols/SubProtocol_Metal Patterning via Lift-Off.md

 6. Inspect and Clean
     1. Inspect features under compound microscope
     2. Clean up chemicals and dishes
-    * Dispose of NMP and IPA in solvent waste bottle
+    <br> a.
+Dispose of NMP and IPA in solvent waste bottle
-    * Glass dishes should be rinsed clean with acetone, IPA, and DI water
+    <br> b.
+Glass dishes should be rinsed clean with acetone, IPA, and DI water